Winter Driving TipsFor Professional Truck Drivers

-Roadmaster School Director, Dan Donner has some really helpful tips to pass along to graduates and other truckers who may find themselves working in some of the frozen parts of the country.
+Helpful tips for graduates and other truck drivers who may find themselves working in some of the frozen parts of the country.

 When traveling in colder climates one must always be ready for whatever you may encounter.
 Yes, this is common sense… But how many of us jump in our vehicle when the weather looks nice and end up in a storm?